benjamin421/aionbio/content/roadmap.md

 In conclusion, the program represents a radical departure from traditional biological intervention methods.
 Its emphasis on bioelectric modulation, underpinned by recent scientific advancements and an increasing trend towards interdisciplinary collaboration, positions it as a promising new frontier in biological research and treatment.
 This initiative is poised to redefine our understanding and manipulation of biological systems, leading to a new era of precise, effective, and holistic interventions.

-## VII.
+## VI.
 Who cares?
 If we are successful, what difference will it make?
 ### A. Paradigm Shift in Biological Understanding and Intervention

 The success of our program would herald a monumental shift in our understanding and approach to biological systems, impacting both the academic and clinical realms: